rogerallen/sot_oneoff/README.md

     lein oneoff sot.clj

 And this works for me.
+So does:

+    lein oneoff dubstep.clj

 ??? for lein2? https://github.com/kumarshantanu/lein-exec